 If you look at other posts like this, they’ll tell you to, “Spend when there is a sale” or “go to garage sales and stretch your money.”
 That’s BULL!
 No one wants to hear that crap anymore and it’s wrong!
 When was the last time you saw a billionaire at a garage sale?
 When was the last time you saw a billionaire only shop in the clearance section?
 NEVER!
 Every Billionaire will tell you that they spend their money just like they did when they were broke, they just do it on a much bigger scale now that they are billionaires.

 This post, unlike others, will give you actionable and real information on exactly how the rich spend their money and why it works.
-If you want to be financially wealthy and free, then spend your money like those who are financially free.
+If you want to be financially free, then spend your money like those who are financially free.

 System of Priorities